sigasi/sigasi_insights/tech/using-graphics-configuration.md

 bannerad: true
 ---

-The BlockDiagram- and StateMachine views are a very usefull way to explore and understand HDL designs.
+The BlockDiagram- and StateMachine views are a very useful way to explore and understand HDL designs.
 But sometimes it just doesn't cut it.
 The diagrams are too complex and crowded to understand a design.
 For this reason, the diagrams also can not always be easily directly used in documentation.
 Today we present a solution for this challenge.

-In this blog I will tell you about Sigasi Studio's new Graphics Configuration Languge.
+In this blog I will tell you about Sigasi Studio's new Graphics Configuration Language.
 This is a novel way to easily limit the amount of information in your diagrams and highlight important aspects.
-It improves the auto-genenated diagrams and makes them suitable for documentation and design exploration.
+It improves the auto-genernated diagrams and makes them suitable for documentation and design exploration.
 This way your diagrams stay in sync with your code, unlike comments and externally associated diagrams.

 ## What is it
-The Graphics Configuration Languge is a plain text file containing a declarations and configurations, which when interpreted, results in **grouping**, **filtering** and **coloring** in the diagram.
+The Graphics Configuration Language is a plain text file containing declarations and configurations, which when interpreted, results in **grouping**, **filtering** and **coloring** in the diagram.
 You can see it in action in the images below:

 This BlockDiagram